8-BitCode/BombBay/README.md

 # BombBay
-a web scraper which gets Wikipedia articles that rhyme to the inputted text in the console
+a web scraper which gets Wikipedia articles that rhyme to the inputted text in the console.
+- just get a webdriver in the version of chrome you have
+- install the selenium and wikipedia apis and your done!!!!!!

+tbh this project was just for the funzies ngl